 * Are there issues from your past which are stopping you from being able to enjoy sex now, such as sexual trauma or negative childhood messages about sex?

-My fees reflect the fact that I am trained (and train others) in both general and psychosexual therapy and have a high level of expertise with a wide range of issues, gained over 20 years' practice.
+My fees reflect the fact that I am trained (and train others) in both general and psychosexual therapy.
+I have a high level of expertise with a wide range of issues, gained over more than 20 years' practice.
+However, in these difficult financial times, feel free to contact me to discuss if you think you'll need a lower fee.

 You can read my blog here: Rose Whiteley's Blog